-How To Create a Social Media Report: A Step-by-Step Guide
+How To Create A Social Media Report

 The social media report is key to proving the value of your social marketing plan.
 This exercise will show what you’ve accomplished and help guide your social marketing strategy.
 Use this step-by-step guide to create and iterate on your social media reports, easily.
+Explore this template.

 Xtensio is your team space for beautiful living documents.